ammogcoder/Analytics/README.md

 User timing data can be found primarily in the App Speed User Timings report.

-@params TimingCategory, TimingName completely upon requirements.
+@params TimingCategory, TimingName and TimingLabel completely upon requirements.

 @param TimingInterval the time it takes to load a resource.